-The course grade will be determined by a written exam.
 The exam is closed book and will consist of open (not multiple choice) questions.
 The exam problems will be similar to the exercises and tasks discussed during the tutorials.
 Consult the examinations website in EleUM for the latest news on the date, time and location of the exam.

-Your results for the test will be graded on the scale from 1 to 10, and rounded to the nearest half point.
+Your results for the exam will be graded on the scale from 1 to 10, and rounded to the nearest half point.
 To pass the exam you need to get an unrounded grade of at least 5.5.
 Students who fail the exam will be offered a reexamination during exam period 5.